alekya-github/alekya/README.md

 # alekya
-This repository is about the webpage of online grocery shop by using html and css.
+It is about the webpage of online grocery shop by using html and css.